How to spend your 25 April long weekend in Bologna

 With fine weather, it is finally time to get outdoors and soak up the greenery.
 Bologna, with its hills and nearby parklands, is also an ideal destination for venturing among trails, breathtaking views and green meadows.

 The world-famous two towers have now given way to a third companion.
-Alongside the Torre degli Asinelli (currently closed for maintenance) and the Garisenda, the Clock Tower has also found its way into the hearts of citizens and tourists alike, for its breathtaking view and historical centrality within the Palazzo d'Accursio.
+Alongside the Torre degli Asinelli and the Garisenda (currently closed) , the Clock Tower has also found its way into the hearts of citizens and tourists alike, for its breathtaking view and historical centrality within the Palazzo d'Accursio.

 The visit is complemented by an accurate audio-guide that will reveal the secrets of the tower and its history, as well as including the entrance ticket to the adjacent Collezioni Comunali d'Arte, one of the city's lesser-known museums yet with astonishing treasures.